 Healthcare and Wellness Salary and Compensation Trends Research and insights Compensation and Benefits Article

-The terms “benefits” and “perks” are sometimes used interchangeably, but for our purposes, benefits for employees are generally a form of non-cash compensation that cover basic needs.
+Access the Canada Salary Guide The terms “benefits” and “perks” are sometimes used interchangeably, but for our purposes, benefits for employees are generally a form of non-cash compensation that cover basic needs.
 If not offered by the employer, employees would likely have to fund them on their own.
 Perks, meanwhile, are nice-to-have additions to an employee’s salary and benefits package.
 At Robert Half, we define perks as above-and-beyond offerings that may sway a worker to value one employer over another.
 Think of them as icing on the cake.
-Though salary remains important to Canadian job seekers, motivating 41 per cent to look for a new position, better perks and benefits is a close second, at 31 per cent.
+Though salary remains important to Canadian job seekers, the right perks and benefits can be the tipping point when deciding between job offers.
 When strategically implemented, both can significantly boost a company’s hiring and retention efforts.
 For existing staff, providing the perks and benefits they want most helps workers stay happy, and a happy team tends to be more productive and creative — and less likely to send their resumes to your competition.
 Meanwhile, the right combination of extras can make the difference between a top candidate joining your company’s ranks or passing on your job offer.
-Research for the 2025 Canada Salary Guide From Robert Half reveals which employee benefits and perks in Canada are most popular with workers and most frequently offered by employers.
+Research for the 2026 Canada Salary Guide From Robert Half reveals which employee benefits and perks in Canada are most popular with workers and most frequently offered by employers.
 Some are tried-and-true, while others have only recently gained mainstream popularity.
 If you’re hunting for your next opportunity, these lists can act as a guide for what to expect, and what you might have to negotiate for.
-Canadian employers, meanwhile, should consider them in a different light.
+Canadian employers, whether a small business or large corporation, should consider them in a different light.
 If there are any perks and benefits in either list that you don’t provide, adding them can help attract new candidates while giving your existing workforce a morale boost — and easing your retention worries.

-What benefits do Canadian workers want the most?
+What perks or benefits do Canadian workers want the most?

-What perks do Canadian companies most frequently offer?
+What perks or benefits do Canadian companies most frequently offer?

 Why should Canadian companies take benefits and perks seriously?

 In today’s competitive job market, Canadian companies must take benefits and perks seriously to attract and retain top talent.
 Offering flexible work arrangements not only empowers employees but fosters a culture of trust and productivity.
 Comprehensive insurance plans and mental health support ensures workers feels valued and secure.
 Generous paid time off and remote work options allow them to recharge and maintain a healthy work-life balance, ultimately leading to increased job satisfaction.
 Wellness perks such as gym memberships or mindfulness programs further demonstrate a commitment to employee health and happiness.
-Canadian companies shouldn’t consider investments in employee well-being a nice to have, but a strategic imperative.
+Canadian companies shouldn’t consider investments in employee well-being a nice to have, but a strategic advantage.
 By prioritizing the benefits and perks their workers are looking for, Canadian employers can build the type of environment that not only attracts skilled talent but helps them thrive – ultimately leading to greater organizational success.
+Businesses of all sizes plan to expand their teams in the months ahead, according to our data on job market trends.
+In response, companies may need to adjust their hiring strategies.
+For small business sizes, 64 per cent of leaders are looking to expanding their teams compared to midsize and large companies.
+Small businesses are poised to take advantage of benefits and perks to attract skilled talent, if salary budgets are tight.
+For mid-size and large business, 37 per cent of leaders are looking to maintain their teams which means they need to review the current benefits and perks they offer employees and evaluate whether they’re meeting expectations.

 Stop searching.
 Start hiring with Robert Half.